samuraibeach/samurai/specials.md

 ---
 ### Current Specials and Packages

+SORRY THERE ARE CURRENTLY NO SPECIALS but below is some of what we have offered before.
+Stay tuned and we will update our specials starting September 2025

 Check out our 3 nights specials for Bunks, and Doubles look for our HOT specials